← back to works

 I designed the UX with a focus on information hierarchy and progressive disclosure, then built the frontend in React and Next.js — connecting to GraphQL APIs and the OpenAlex academic data network.

-A multi-mode search interface supporting Author, Institution, and Work queries with advanced filters, paginated results, rich detail views, and a graph visualization layer.
+A multi-mode semantic search interface supporting Author, Institution, and Work queries with advanced filters, paginated results, rich detail views, and a graph visualization layer.

 1